WebAssembly/spec/spectec/test-prose/TEST.md

     - Under the context $with_locals(C, x_1*, (SET t)*), the instruction sequence instr_2* is valid with the instruction type t_2* ->_ x_2* t_3*.
   - Or:
     - instr'* is instr*.
-    - it'' is it'.
     - the instruction sequence instr* is valid with the instruction type it.
-    - it matches the instruction type it'.
+    - it matches it''.
-    - it' is valid.
+    - it'' is valid.
   - Or:
     - instr'* is instr*.
     - it'' is t* :: t_1* ->_ x* t* :: t_2*.